BxCppDev/Bayeux/README.rst

 Some parts of code or  management/build scripts are released under the MIT License.

-Most of Bayeux's source code is  released under the GNU General Public License 3.0.
+Most of Bayeux's C++ source code is  released under the GNU General Public License 3.0.